What is the Difference Between an Infant, Convertible, All-in-One and Booster Car Seat?

 ** When using car seats for multiple children, make sure to check the expiration date and discard of your seat when appropriate.
 Most seats will last 5-7 years before expiring.

-Now that you know all about the types of seats on the market today, read our blog below and see what type of seat your child should be in based on height, weight and age.
+Now that you know all about the types of seats on the market today, check out our blogs below for help figuring out which seat is best for your child.

 - What type of car seat should my child be in?